borjaguardiola/tubluedoc-test/content/alpha/overview/knownlimitations.md

 We are working to expose a report on the BlueVia portal that will highlight all errors that occur on your numbers

-We are also working to expose an error notification event, [see call notifications][Notifications Introduction] such that it is possible to be notified to your callback URL when an error occurs on your numbers
+We are also working to expose an error notification event, [see call notifications][Notifications] such that it is possible to be notified to your callback URL when an error occurs on your numbers

 ## RESTful API